Most of us can agree that sugar is highly delicious & is likely in SO many of our favourite foods!

 Does Sugar Trigger Anxiety?

-It’s no secret, ask any food/ mood expert about which foods are triggers for anxiety, and you can guess the majority of those experts will have refined sugar fairly high up on the list (myself included).
+It’s no secret, ask any food/ mood expert about which foods are triggers for anxiety, and you can guess the majority of those experts will have refined sugar fairly high up on the list of anxiety triggering foods (myself included).

 In her book, ‘This is Your Brain on Food‘, Dr. Uma Naidoo, nutritional psychiatrist at Harvard University, puts sugar on the list of ‘to avoid’ for nearly all mental health conditions including anxiety, depression, OCD, ADHD etc. (1)